-For unclear reasons, only four ‘Playmaker’ series were ever made.
-The likes of Brett Favre, Tim Tebow, Aaron Rodgers and Rob Gronkowski were sold until the series end.
-Now, they are only available via third-party resellers.
+For unclear reasons, only four NFL Playmakers series were ever released.
+The likes of Brett Favre, Tim Tebow, Aaron Rodgers and Rob Gronkowski were sold until the series ended.
+Now, they are only available via the secondary market on eBay and elsewhere.

 NFL Mini Helmet Set

 Sometimes the best collectable are the ones you simply look at and admire.
 That's exactly what the NFL mini helmet sets from Riddell offer.

 While you can get these still in some quarter machines at select stores, the full set when sold is typically of higher quality and features all the teams.
 The helmets we’re featuring here are pocket sized (about 2" tall) and they are made of plastic.
 Best kept in a case to sit on a desk or bookshelf, this offering is for the fan that just wants an NFL decoration that stands out in their home.

 Though we're picturing the standard set, there are also vintage options featuring old logos and old helmet designs and bigger replica helmets that grow ever closer to the official ones used in the NFL.